 Re: Greene County Highway Department

 Highway Superintendent Roger Hamilton reported he has two bid packages ready to advertise.
 One package will be paid with Community Crossings funds and the other will be paid from Wheel Tax funds.
-The bids will be opened at the March 21, 2023 Commissioners’ meeting.
+The bids will be opened at the March 21, 2023, Commissioners’ meeting.

 Roger Hamilton further reported that two road bonds were inadvertently not released after placement of two cell towers, one on Tree Farm Road and the other on Dry Branch Road.
 Ed Michael moved, and Rick Graves seconded, to release both bonds.
 Motion passed 3-0.